-What: FBCSS proposes to provide financial assistance to include one-time rental assistance, one time utility assistance, transportation assistance, and childcare.
+What: FBCSS proposes to provide financial assistance to this target population, consistent with need and eligibility, to include rental assistance, utility assistance, transportation assistance, and childcare assistance will be provided for up to one month.

 Where: Services will be provided at three already existing locations to include: West End location at 4520 Reading Road Ste.A-900, Rosenberg, Texas 77471, the East End location at 307 Texas Parkway Ste.
 235, Missouri City, Texas 77459, North End location at 22333 Grand Corner Dr., Katy, Texas 77494.